jmvigueras/GCPDeployments/7.0/ha-multi-vpc/README.md

 ## Deployment overview
 Terraform deploys the following components:
-   - A Virtual Private Cloud (VPC) with one public subnet
+   - A VPC with one public subnet - port1 FTG
+   - A VPC INTERNAL - port2 FTG
+   - A VPC SPOKE1 - port4 FTG
-   - A VPC with three private subnets
+   - A VPC SPOKE2 - port5 FTG
+   - A VPC MGMT and HA - port 3 FTG for management and ha
-   - Two FortiGate-VM instances with four NICs
+   - Two FortiGate-VM instances with five NICs
-   - Four firewall rules: one for external, one for internal, one for sync, and one for HA management.
+   - Firewall rules for allowing traffic to public interface from internal, spoke1 and spoke2, also between spokes.

 ## Deployment
 To deploy the FortiGate-VM to GCP: